Artists are not infallible creatures and even on great albums, there’s often a duff song that somehow gets released as a single and becomes a hit.

 ULTRAVOX Same Old Story (1986)

 The signs had not been good when drummer Warren Cann was fired from the band for preferring to use programmed percussion.
 With the success of his solo career, Midge Ure was dictating a more conventional back-to-basics approach.
 But while the soulful backing vocalists, live drums and brass section on ‘Same Old Story’ kept ULTRAVOX sounding with the times, the bland played on.
-ROBERT PALMER was a far better exponent of MTV friendly rock.
 The poor title of the parent album ‘U-Vox’ summed it all up… a band with something missing!

 Album version available on the album ‘U-Vox’ via EMI Music